 PoE Budget is a shared resource in a network switch and users can prioritize PoE on each port as Critical, High or Low.

 If the switch is presented with PoE loads totaling more than the available budget, it will provide power according to the assigned prioritization.
-The PoE switch often has management tools available via CLI or a web interface that provide PoE management and diagnostics information.
+The PoE switch often has management tools available via CLI or web interface for PoE management and diagnostics.

 - Hardware-based 2-event classification